jdfreder/iforth/NOTES.md

 # Notes
+- `gforth` outputs errors & tracebacks in `stderr`, but `forth_kernel.py` is only monitoring `stdout`.
+  That is why error tracebacks are not shown in Jupyter output cells.

 - Difficult to test on Windows, because I can't find an easy way to install `gforth` on Windows - installing from source is too much work 🤷!
      - Will have to try to run in WSL...